1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 3.md

 	 - This souring of realtions with the US seems like a continual trwend in these kinda things.

 9. Zafra:
+	 - A spanish word meanding "sugar-cane harvest"
+	 - Castro wanted to produce a record amount of Zafra, though the target was not reached by Castro

 10. Federation of Cuban Women (FMC):